collective/collective.messagesviewlet/README.rst

 A workflow is provided with the following states:

 * inactive : not displayed
-* activated for anonymous : displayed for anonymous users
-* activated for members : displayed only for authenticated users
-* activated for localroles : displayed only for authenticated users having local reader role
+* activated : displayed

 The hiding functionality uses a cookie.
 It is necessary to deactivate a message to "reset" the cookie.
-When activating again, the message will be displayed.
+When activating again, the message will be displayed again even for users that hide it.

 The optional examples profiles add some usefull examples that can be activated when needed:

-* message for scheduled maintenance : must be activated for anonymous or members
+* message for scheduled maintenance (limited to Member)
-* message for imminent or current maintenance : must be activated for anonymous
+* message for imminent or current maintenance : (given to anonymous)
 * message for staging site

 Improvements